Western Michigan defense shuts down San Jose State 23-3 - NewsBreak

 Western Michigan defense shuts down San Jose State 23-3

 KALAMAZOO, Mich.
-(AP) — Kaleb Eleby threw for two touchdowns and the Western Michigan defense dominated in a 23-3 win over San Jose State.
-Eleby found Jaylen Hall for 22 yards and Corey Crooms for 37 as the Broncos led 20-3 at halftime after the Spartans opened the scoring with a field goal.
-Eleby was 17 of 28 for 200 yards as Western Michigan finished with 347 yards of offense.
-San Jose State had 119 yards and three turnovers, and three different quarterbacks were ineffective under pressure.abc17news.com
+(AP) — Kaleb Eleby threw for two touchdowns and the Western Michigan defense dominated in a 23-3 win over San Jose State on Saturday.

 Comments / 0